geoscixyz/gpg/content/foundations/foundations_survey_methods.rst

 Measurements of the magnetic field contain information about subsurface variations in **magnetic susceptibility**.
 The measurements record the sum of Earth's field and fields induced in magnetic materials.
 More magnetic (i.e. susceptible) materials have stronger induced fields.
-Removing Earth's fiele from the observations yields anomalous fields that can be interpreted in terms of where magnetic material lies and also its susceptiblity and shape.
+Removing Earth's field from the observations yields anomalous fields that can be interpreted in terms of where magnetic material lies and also its susceptiblity and shape.
 Data can be acquired in the air (planes, satellites), on the ground (stationary, moving